Postmaxxx/3DIrk/README.md

-to start be on aws:
+to start BE on aws:
 /backend/ npm run serverprodjs